Sanders, No. 7 Oklahoma State get past Texas Tech, 41-31

 Morton completed 24 of 39 passes for 220 yards and both scores in the first half to help the Red Raiders take a 24-20 lead at the break.
 Tech gained 347 yards on 57 plays in the first two quarters.

 Sanders rolled out and scored on a 2-yard touchdown run to trim Texas Tech’s lead to 31-29 in the third.
-Sanders’ shovel pass to Jaden Bray tied the score with 3:18 left in the third quarter.
+Sanders’ shovel pass to Jaden Bray for the 2-point conversion tied it with 3:18 left in the third quarter.

 On Texas Tech’s next possession, Morton made one of his few mistakes.
 Oklahoma State linebacker Mason Cobb intercepted him and returned the ball 13 yards to the Tech 19.
 Tanner Brown’s fourth field goal of the game gave the Cowboys a 34-31 lead with 3 seconds left in the third quarter.